-If you travel by car for your business than this qualifies as a business expense, regardless of whether you pass these costs on to your client or not.
+If you travel by car for your business, then this qualifies as a business expense, regardless of whether you pass these costs on to your client or not.

-If you drive a company car, then you may deduct all cost related to your car, like fuel, repair and maintenance, depreciation, insurance premiums and motor tax.
-Driving a company car you are required to keep a correct and balanced administration of the kilometers and pay VAT for the private kilometers and an aggregation for the private use.
+If you drive a company car, then you may deduct all costs related to your car, like fuel, repair and maintenance, depreciation, insurance premiums and motor tax.
+When driving a company car, you are required to keep an accurate record of kilometers travelled, to pay VAT on private travel and some tax towards any private use.

 Using your private car for business

-If you drive business kilometers with your private car you can deduct a maximum of € 0.19 per kilometer.
-This requires that you keep administration of the kilometers.
+If you use private car for business travel, you can deduct a maximum of € 0.19 per kilometer as an expense.
+You need to keep an accurate record of this travel.

-VAT on receipts for your business travels like parking tickets or ferry receipts are only deductible if VAT is charged on the receipts.
+VAT on receipts for your business travel such as parking tickets or ferry receipts is only deductible if VAT is charged on the receipts.

 Company car for business owners

 The use of a company car is strictly regulated in the Netherlands.
-If you drive a company for private objectives, than this car qualifies as an income component, which is taxed in Box 1.
-If you own a business entity (usually a B.V.) in the Netherlands, than the regulations for an employee applies.
+If you drive a company car for private purposes, then this car is treated as part of your income, which is taxed in Box 1.
+If you own a business entity (usually a B.V.) in the Netherlands, then the normal regulations for an employee apply.
 See Income Tax Return/Company car

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or own a business, we'll make your life easier and save you money.